 The better part of the day is at leisure to explore the city.
 Visit famous attractions like the Place Royale, the Plains of Abraham, the Fortifications, and the Basilica.
 Late this afternoon, transfer on your own to the cruise terminal and board your ship for your 6-night cruise.
 During dinner this evening, the ship cruises along the harbor front, offering sparkling nighttime views of Montmorency Falls and Quebec City.
 Overnight ship.
 (D)

 Day 3 - Trois Riviéres / Shrine at Cap de la Madeleine

-We set sail this morning for Trois Riviéres, situated at the confluence of the St. Lawrence and Saint-Maurice Rivers.
-Upon arrival this afternoon, disembark the ship for an excursion to the Shrine at Cap de la Madeleine, Built in 1714, this historical chapel is one of Canada's oldest churches.
+Set sail this morning for Trois Riviéres, situated at the confluence of the St. Lawrence and Saint-Maurice Rivers.
+Upon arrival this afternoon, disembark the ship for an excursion to the Shrine at Cap de la Madeleine, Built in 1714, this historic chapel is one of Canada's oldest churches.
 Admire the stained glass windows and lovely interior including the 5,425-pipe organ.
 Return to the ship for dinner and evening entertainment.
 Overnight ship.
 (B, L, D)

 Day 4 - Montreal

 Depart Trois Riviéres this morning bound for Montreal.
 Upon arrival, disembark the ship for a 2-hour guided city sightseeing tour.
 Points of interest include Notre Dame Basilica, St. Joseph's Oratory, the Old Port, and the French Quarter.
 Depart Montreal this evening and enter the Seaway Lock system with an overnight at Lachine.
 Overnight ship.
 (B, L, D)